 |A lab made quasicrystal.|

-The rarest crystals on Earth: Scientists reveal only two quasicrystals have EVER been found - and they were caused by colliding asteroids
+The rarest crystals on Earth: Scientists reveal only four quasicrystals have EVER been found - and they were caused by colliding asteroids

 Naturally formed quasicrystals—crystal-like solids with supposedly impossible symmetries—are among the rarest structures on Earth.
-Only two have ever been found.
+Only four have ever been found.

 Scientists have only found two quasicrystals on Earth.
 These super rare crystal-like solids have supposedly impossible symmetries.
 New experiments could explain why they’re so rare: Collisions between asteroids may have caused them.